-For this study, a human-judgement forecasting method was employed in the form of an opinion survey among experts and the informed public on developments in the region in the next three years.
+For this study, a human-judgement forecasting method was employed in the form of an opinion survey conducted among experts on developments in the region in the near future.

 The breadth of expert judgements ensures a diversity of represented opinions.
 This combination has an edge over expert-only forecasts and has not been employed much in the context of Central Asia.
 However, it is important to note that judgement-based forecasting is subjective and has certain limitations.

 For example, one should note that, while over half of the respondents come from the region, there are certain country imbalances: the number of respondents does not necessarily correspond to the population sizes of the respective countries.
 Nevertheless, surveying expert opinions both from inside and outside the region provides a unique glimpse into the state of Central Asia’s socio-political, economic and environmental affairs.